-- Manufacturing facilities: The credit ranges from 25% to 50% of the amount of tax that is allocable to a facility located in an Enterprise Zone or a municipality with an Entertainment District14 depending on whether the corporation is occupying a new or renovated facility or certain employment criteria is met.15 To qualify, the corporation must obtain certification from DECD.
-Unused credits may be carried forward 10 years. - Service facilities: The credit is based on certain employment criteria16.
+- occupying a new or renovated facility or certain employment criteria is met.13 To qualify, the corporation must obtain certification from DECD.
+Unused credits may be carried forward 10 years. - Service facilities: The credit is based on certain employment criteria.
 It is available for between 15% and 50% of the amount of tax that is allocable to a service facility located in an Enterprise Zone or a municipality with an Entertainment District.
 The credit is administered by the Department of Economic and Community Development (DECD).
 To qualify for it, the corporation must obtain certification from DECD that it is occupying a new or renovated facility located within an Enterprise Zone or Entertainment District.
-Unused credits may be carried forward 10 years. - Enterprise Zones: The credit is available to qualified corporations17 for 100% of the corporation's tax liability for the first three taxable years and 50% of its
+Unused credits may be carried forward 10 years. - Enterprise Zones: The credit is available to qualified corporations.
+For 100% of the corporation's tax liability for the first three taxable years and 50% of its liability for the next seven years.
+It is administered by the Department of Economic and Community Development.
+There are no carryback or carryforward provisions.